-Christians from Asian mountains send thanks for food, Bibles and training
+Christians From Asian Mountains Send Thanks for Food, Bibles and Training

-Isolated and persecuted Christians living in the mountains of another south-east Asian country are a "wonderful tough people" who totally rely on their rice harvest to survive - but when disaster or sickness hits there is often no Plan B, said our project partner.
+Isolated and persecuted Christians living in the mountains of another Southeast Asia country are a "wonderful tough people" who totally rely on their rice harvest to survive - but when disaster or sickness hits, there is often no Plan B, said our project partner.

-Barnabas provided 100 Christian families, identified as being in dire need by local churches, with 20kg of rice each to help them survive difficult times.
-We also distributed 60 Bibles in the local language, and for many who received one it was the first Bible they had ever owned.
+Barnabas provided 100 Christian families, identified as being in dire need by local churches, with more than 40 pounds of rice each to help them survive difficult times.
+We also distributed 60 Bibles in the local language, and for many who received one, it was the first Bible they had ever owned.

-Workshops providing training in income-generating skills proved so popular we were asked to repeat them.
-Forty-two Christians learned motorbike maintenance and received a set of tools to start them in business.
+Workshops providing training in income-generating skills proved so popular that we were asked to repeat them.
+Forty-two Christians learned motorcycle maintenance and received a set of tools to start them in business.
 Eight women were taught sewing and each given a sewing machine.
-It is the first time anyone had helped Christians in the locality and they sent repeated thanks to Barnabas supporters.
+It is the first time anyone had helped Christians in the locality, and they sent repeated thanks to Barnabas supporters.

-Christians learn the nuts and bolts of motorbike mechanics
+Christians learn the nuts and bolts of motorcycle mechanics.

-\$3,890 for food, Bibles and income generation workshops
+\$2,890 for food, Bibles and income-generation workshops